anuj007a/GitHub-utility/README.md

 # GitHub-utility
-This repo is for Github related solution.
+This repo is for GitHub related solution.